Interactive Light Sculpture Traveling To Artlink Contemporary Gallery, Indiana

 The Living Orb at night (glowing)

-In its first debut since being completely re-built for new action, The Living Orb has been accepted into the Artlink Contemporary Gallery, Fort Wayne, Indiana.
+In its first debut since being completely rebuilt for new action, The Living Orb has been accepted into the Artlink Contemporary Gallery, Fort Wayne, Indiana.
 The Living Orb is a motion-sensing sculpture that when presented with movement, wakes up and slowly pulses a white light.
-The wooden sphere is made from hand bent poplar laminations.
+The wooden sphere is made from hand-bent poplar laminations.
 Inside the sphere is a small brain; a circuit board called an Arduino that can be reprogrammed to do multiple tasks at once.
 A motion sensor picks up activity and tells white LED strips to ‘breathe’ with life.
 Artlink Regional Exhibition is juried by Danielle Riede.

 The brain of The Living Orb, a re-programmable Arduino micro-controller